A Free VPN Based in China With Over 50 Million Downloads.

 The monthly payment plan is priced prohibitively.

-Now coming to TurboVPN’s yearly subscription plan which is priced at a relatively cheap $2.99/month.
+TurboVPN’s best deal is its yearly subscription plan which is priced at a relatively cheap $2.99/month.

 This is a no-brainer seriously.